icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Icons8](https://icons8.com) — Icons, illustrations, photos, music, and design tools.
 Free Plan offers Limited formats in lower resolution.
 Link to Icons8 when you use our assets.
   * [Invision App](https://www.invisionapp.com) - UI design and prototyping tool.
 Desktop and webapp available.
 Free to use with 1 active prototype.
   * [landen.co](https://www.landen.co) — Generate, edit and publish beautiful websites and landing pages for your startup.
 All without code.
 Free tier allows you to have one website, fully customizable and published on the web.
+  * [Quant Ux](https://quant-ux.com/) - Quant Ux is a prototyping and design tool. - It's completely free and also open source.
   * [lensdump.com](https://lensdump.com/) - Free cloud image hosting.
   * [Lorem Picsum](https://picsum.photos/) - A Free tool, easy to use stylish placeholders.
 Just add your desired image size (width & height) after our URL, and you'll get a random image.
   * [LottieFiles](https://lottiefiles.com/) - The world’s largest online platform for the world’s smallest animation format for designers, developers, and more.
 Access Lottie animation tools and plugins for Android, iOS, and Web.